-Changes in supply and demand for real estate, or a contraction of the property market in any of the countries in which the Group has its operations or assets, in particular in respect of its standing investments, may negatively influence the occupancy rates of the Group's properties, the rental rates, the level of demand and
+Changes in supply and demand for real estate, or a contraction of the property market in any of the countries in which the Group has its operations or assets, in particular in respect of its standing investments, may negatively influence the occupancy rates of the Group's properties, the rental rates, the level of demand and ultimately the value of such properties.
+Similarly, the demand for rental space at the Group's existing properties may decrease as a result of poor economic conditions, an increase in available space, new or renewed adjacent competitive schemes and heightened competition for stronger and better performing tenants.
+This could result in lower occupancy rates, higher capital expenditure required to contract or retain tenants, lower rental income owing to lower rental rates, as well as, shorter lease periods.

-The execution of Atrium's first pillar of its strategy to focus on core markets continues to be realised through the planned dispositions of high yielding secondary assets to improve the quality of the portfolio and the security of current and future cash flows.
-Atrium's dominant assets in strong locations remain the focus of the portfolio, further supported by redevelopments and the expansion of the Group's investment strategy into the residential for rent asset class.
+The execution of Atrium's strategy to focus on core markets continues to be realised through the planned dispositions of high yielding secondary assets to improve the quality of the portfolio and the security of current and future cash flows.
+Atrium's dominant assets in strong locations remain the focus of the portfolio, further supported by the expansion of the Group's investment strategy into the residential for rent asset class.
 There can be no guarantee that Atrium in the future will be able to execute disposals at all or execute them at acceptable prices or at prices that are higher than the fair market valuation of a particular property, in particular in the current economic environment driven by the impact of the COVID-19 pandemic on the Group's markets.